KINEMATICS

 The relative velocity of object A to object B is given by

-Here, Vis called reference object velocity.
+Here, VB is called reference object velocity.

 Variation of mass:- Following Einstein’s mass-variation formula, the relativistic mass of the body is defined as,